|

 BlowfishWorks,

-advertising application for cell phones that provided 100%
+clustered video-based advertising application for cell phones that

-accountability for tracking ads.
-Developed the server application
+provided 100% accountability for tracking ads.
+Developed the

-using Apache/Tomcat, Hibernate and MySQL and the cell phone
+server application using Apache/Tomcat, Hibernate and MySQL and

-application using J2ME and various API's.
-Managed offshore porting
+the cell phone application using J2ME and various API's.
+Managed

-Windows XP, Windows Mobile, ffmpeg and a variety of utilities for
+Fedora 5&7, Windows XP, Windows Mobile, ffmpeg and a variety

 |